Counsellor/Psychotherapist in North London : Registered Member MBACP (Accred)

 Much recent research suggests that the quality of the relationship between therapist and client is the most important healing factor, over and above any particular theoretical approach or technique.

-Whatever your reasons for seeking help, developing a sound and trusting therapeutic alliance is central to my way of working.
+Whatever your reasons for seeking help, aiming to develop a sound and trusting therapeutic alliance is central to my way of working.

 My consulting room in Finchley N12 is within easy reach of Whetstone, Barnet, East Finchley and Muswell Hill.
 The nearest tube stations are West Finchley (around 12 minutes walk) or Finchley Central (15 minutes walk) - both on the Northern Line - and there are many buses close by.
 New Southgate overground station is a short bus ride away.

 Counselling in Finchley, North London, within easy reach of Barnet, Whetstone, East Finchley, New Southgate and Muswell Hill.